dhunt84971/pv_tools/README.md

 ### Examples:
     dotnet run convertSLCTags "/home/dave/AppendOC/Jobs/2022/ES2232 - ACI - B38 Process Glycol/HMI"

+## FILEPREFIX -
+This command prefixes all files in the target folder with the specified prefix.
+Filenames are modified in-place.
+It is recommended that a copy of the folder be made before performing this command.

+### Usage:
+    dotnet run filePrefix <folder> <prefix>

+### Examples:
+    dotnet run filePrefix "/home/dave/HMIDisplays1" "Cell1_"
+    dotnet run filePrefix "/home/dave/HMIDisplays2" "Cell2_"

 ## FILESEARCHREPLACE -
 This command reads a file that defines items to search and replace in a list of comma separated values called the **replace file** and performs the multiple search and replacements on all the files in the specified **folder**.
-The strings are converted in-place, so be sure to make a backup of the file(s) before running this command on the target folder.
+The strings are converted in-place and in the order specified inthe **replace file**, so be sure to make a backup of the file(s) before running this command on the target folder.
 All files in the target folder will be converted.
+Specifying the regex option will use regular expressions in the comma separated match and substitute fields.

 ### Usage:
-    dotnet run fileSearchReplace <replace file> <display folder>
+    dotnet run fileSearchReplace <replace file> <display folder> [regex] [verbose]

 ### Examples:
     dotnet run fileSearchReplace replace.csv "/home/dave/AppendOC/Jobs/2022/ES2232 - ACI - B38 Process Glycol/HMI"
+    dotnet run fileSearchReplace regex_replace.csv "/home/dave/AppendOC/Jobs/2022/ES2232 - ACI - B38 Process Glycol/HMI" regex